TQFT gravity and ensemble holography: Discussion

 \section{Discussion}

-In this paper we have advocated a duality between an ensemble of 2d CFTs on a genus-$g$ surface $\Sigma_g$ and ``TQFT gravity'' in the bulk, with the TQFT path integral summed over topologically distinct 3-manifolds $M$ with boundary $\Sigma$.
-The boundary ensemble consists of all maximal gaugings (states defined by topological boundary conditions) of the original TQFT; thus, the duality can be formulated entirely in the bulk.
+In this paper we have advocated a holographic duality between an ensemble of 2d CFTs on a genus-$g$ surface $\Sigma_g$ and ``TQFT gravity'' in the bulk, with the TQFT path integral summed over topologically distinct 3-manifolds $M$ with boundary $\Sigma$.\footnote{{The duality extends to corralators of local operators, although we do not discuss this here.}} The boundary ensemble consists of all maximal gaugings (states defined by topological boundary conditions) of the original TQFT; thus, the duality can be formulated entirely in the bulk.
 We have outlined a general derivation of this duality, which does not rely on evaluating the boundary average or the bulk ``Hartle-Hawking'' wavefunction explicitly, e.g.~by using variants of the Siegel-Weil formula.
 Our approach has been to consider the limit of large genus, in which the duality is established by writing the projector onto the modular invariant subspace of the TQFT Hilbert space in two different ways \eqref{bulk}.
+One of these representations gives rise to a gravitational sum over bulk topologies.
 The finite-$g$ version is then obtained via genus reduction.
 The corresponding sum in the bulk, at least in principle, includes all possible topologies,\footnote{If $\Sigma$ is orientable, only orientable ${M}$ appear in the sum.} including singular topologies resulting from genus reduction.

 In the case of a bosonic, non-anomalous 3d Abelian Chern-Simons theory with compact gauge group and proper boundary conditions at $\Sigma=\partial {M}$, the boundary ensemble is a discrete set of Narain ``code CFTs,'' discussed in \cite{Dymarsky:2020qom,yahagi2022narain,angelinos2022optimal,Aharony:2023zit,Kawabata:2023iss}.
 At each $g$, the sum over 3d topologies reduces to a finite sum over the set of equivalence classes, with potentially different weights.
 In each class one can choose a representative which is either a handlebody or a handlebody with insertions of particular sets of Wilson lines.
 These equivalence classes, and the TQFT path integrals on these topologies, are parametrized by symplectic codes.
 The appearance of codes on both sides of the duality \eqref{duality} suggests an interpretation in terms of quantum information \cite{BDS}.